FernandoAiresCastello/MagicCastle/README.md

-# Magic Castle
+# Android Sample
-#### Text-based game for Android
+#### Sample text-based game for Android (built with Ionic)

-This is a text-based game for Android mobile devices.
+This is a sample of a text-based game for Android mobile devices.